MakieOrg/Makie.jl/docs/documentation/nodes.md

 If `x` changes, so does `y` and then `z`.

 Note, though, that changing `y` does not change `x`.
-There is no guarantee that chained Nodes are always synchronized, because they can be mutated in different places, even sidestepping the change trigger mechanism.
+There is no guarantee that chained Observables are always synchronized, because they can be mutated in different places, even sidestepping the change trigger mechanism.

 ```julia:code6